 Turing and Ampere are two advanced GPU architectures from Nvidia used in their RTX series graphics cards.
 Both these architectures offer a significant improvement over the older Nvidia architectures that include Volta and Pascal.
 These two latest GPU architectures (Turing & Ampere) do share some similarities with each other.
-Ampere is the newer of the two architectures and is employed in the latest generation of Nvidia graphics cards that include RTX 30 Series, while Turing serves the RTX 20 Series graphics cards.
+Ampere is the newer of the two architectures and is employed in the latest generation of Nvidia graphics cards that include the RTX 30 Series, while Turing serves the RTX 20 Series graphics cards.
 Ampere architecture comes with some newer features and improvements over the Turing GPU architecture.
 So, to help you know the significant differences between these GPU architectures, here I am making a general comparison between these two architectures on important parameters.

 Turing GPU Architecture